svcTheDev/easyBudget/README.md

 --- Pending issues
 - Update the month and year text of the list when a new date is added ✅
+- Fix issues with month and list filter at the same time

 # History